 - 1 lemon (zest first, then juice)

-- ~1 tsp turmeric (for color, omit if you don’t have)
+- 1 teaspoon turmeric (for color, omit if you don’t have)

-Heat broth in saucepan until warm, and then keep covered on very low heat.
+- Heat broth in saucepan over medium heat until hot, and then keep warm on low heat.

 - Meanwhile, heat olive oil in a large pan or wok over medium heat.
 When the oil begins to ripple, add the diced onion and cook 3-4 minutes until the onions soften.Add garlic to the pan and cook 1 minute.